hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Autumn 2016

 ## News
+- Aug 30: Those who want to meet up with others to form a team are recommended to attend the Lego session at Lindholmen.
 - Aug 23: On Aug 31 we will introduce Scrum by a workshop.
-There will be four sessions and you will participate in only one of the sessions.
+There will be ~~four~~ *three* sessions and you will participate in only one of the sessions.
 The sessions are
 	- 10-13 in 5209-15 (EDIT/Johanneberg)
 	- 10-13 in [Mållgan][Mållgan] (Patricia/Lindholmen)
 	- 14-17 in 5209-15 (EDIT/Johanneberg)